Import Data To Excel With Power Query! [2 Step-By-Step Examples]

 It is beneficial to deal with such data with Power Query as it doesn’t change the data source file, but the data is only cleansed and imported in Excel as a snapshot.
 Any changes that you make to the source file are automatically updated in the Excel sheet when refreshed.

-Troubleshooting with Power Query
+Troubleshooting Power Query

 Power Query is an advanced tool of Excel that can ease your job by a hundred times.